microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 ## Motivation

 The original design of default JVM ergonomics and heuristics was aimed at traditional bare metal servers or large virtual machine environments where the JVM shares resources with other processes (e.g., a data store).
-Today, more than half of Cloud based JVM workloads are running in dedicated environments such as containers, followed by a second majority of workloads on virtual machines with a percentage of those being exclusively dedicated to the JVM.
+Today, more than half of Cloud based JVM workloads are running in dedicated environments such as containers, followed by a second majority of workloads on virtual machines where many of those being exclusively dedicated to the JVM.

 A study in 2023 by New Relic, an APM vendor with access to millions of JVMs in production, identified that more than 70% of their customers' JVMs were running inside dedicated environments.
 Many of these JVMs were running without explicit JVM tuning flags.
 Therefore the JVM was running with default ergonomics traditionally aimed at shared environments.
 Under this condition, the JVM does not utilize most of the memory available.
 With underuse of available resources, application developers and operators tend to apply horizontal scaling to address performance issues.
 This premature move to horizontal scaling, in turn, leads to more resource waste, both in terms of computing resources and engineering resources.

-By increasing JVM's awareness to more resources available in dedicated environments when running without specific configurations other than the `dedicated` ergonomic profile selection, the JVM will have more opportunities to behave adequately, or at the very least meet the resource consumption (footprint) expected by the user.
+By increasing JVM's awareness to more resources available in dedicated environments when running without specific configurations other than the `dedicated` ergonomic profile selection, the JVM will have more opportunities to behave adequately, or at the very least meet the resource consumption expected by the user.

 ## Description

 This JEP proposes adding the concept of Ergonomics Profiles.
 The existing ergonomics will be placed under the `shared` profile.
-A second profile named `dedicated` is designed for when the JVM is aimed at environments with dedicated resources, such as, but not limited to, Linux containers.
+A second profile named `dedicated` is designed for when the JVM is aimed at environments with dedicated resources, such as, but not limited to, Linux containers and virtual machines.
 A third value, `auto`, may be used to let the JVM select the ergonomic profile based on environment characteristics (e.g. it's running inside a container).
 The default profile will be `shared`.

 ### Selecting a profile

-To set an ergonomic profile, the user may provide the following flag:
+To select an ergonomic profile, the user must provide the following flag:

 ```sh
 -XX:ErgonomicsProfile=<shared|dedicated|auto>